isomerpages/moe-fuhuapri/_departments/Mathematics.md

 #### **APPROACHES**

 The Concrete-Pictorial-Abstract (C-P-A) approach is an essential technique in the mastery of Mathematics that builds on students’ existing understanding progressively.
-It involves the use of  concrete materials and pictorial/representation diagrams in authentic contexts to strengthen conceptual understanding.
+It involves the use of concrete materials and pictorial/ representation and diagrams in authentic contexts to strengthen conceptual understanding.

 We recognise that assessment is an integral part of learning.
-Assessment provides us with important information such as the level of mastery students have attained, effectiveness of pedagogies used in the classrooms and students' learning deficiencies.
+Assessment provides us with important information such as the level of mastery students have attained, effectiveness of pedagogies used in the classrooms and students’ learning deficiencies.
 To get a more holistic view of the teaching process, we have added the assessment component to the C-P-A approach.
-In Fuhua Primary, we use the C-P-A + A approach where assessment data is used consistently to guide us in planning and implementing effective lessons.
+In Fuhua Primary, we use assessment data consistently to guide us in planning and implementing effective lessons.

-In line with our C-P-A + A approach, we have developed a rigorous assessment plan, incorporating Performance Tasks (open-ended, process-oriented, authentic tasks with no fixed solutions) and Performance Based Assessments (hands-on tasks that assess students' conceptual understanding) from Primary 1 to Primary 6.
+In line with our emphasis on CPA and assessment, we have developed a rigorous assessment plan, incorporating Performance Tasks (open-ended, process oriented, authentic tasks with no fixed solutions) and Performance Based Assessments (hands on tasks that assess students' conceptual understanding) from Primary 1 to Primary 6.

-In our lesson design guided by the Understand by Design (UbD) curriculum framework , the focus is on the skills acquired by the students.
-For a start, we create opportunities for students to transfer the skills learnt in one topic to other topics within the Mathematics curriculum.
-Progressively, students would be able to transfer the skills learnt to other subjects and eventually students would be able to transfer the skills learnt across different subjects and domains.
+In our lesson design guided by the Understand by Design (UbD) curriculum framework, the focus is on the skills acquired by the students, particularly the 21st CC such as collaboration, communication, critical thinking and creativity (4Cs).
+For a start, we create opportunities for students to practise and demonstrate the 4Cs within the subjects and topics they learn.
+Progressively, students would be given projects and tasks where they would transfer the skills learnt in authentic situations.